Dooders/Dooders/README.md

 This project is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc.

 I will also be documenting experiments in [substack](https://rememberization.substack.com/p/experiment-list).
+Including the results from my [first experiment](https://rememberization.substack.com/p/experiment-1-single-simulation).

 ***The code, content, and concepts will change over time as I explore different ideas.***